Dataport/possible-x-piveau-ui/README.md

 > Please use node version >= 16.
 Recommended is version 17.x.

-Vanilla Piveau hub-ui using the piveau-hub-ui-modules as a dependency.
+Vanilla piveau-hub-ui uses the piveau-hub-ui-modules as a dependency.
-Intended as a template to set up a new project UI.
+This repository is intended as a template for setting up a new project UI.

 ## Project setup